310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/midori_2.md

 {% bubble Midori norsmile %}
 Oh yeah.
 Since I'm going to Okinawa and all, is there any souvenir you'd like?

-I'm going to buy a lot of the region's mascot character merchandise, so I can split the share with you too, Anzu-san~♪
+I'm going to buy a lot of the region's yuruchara merchandise, so I can split the share with you too, Anzu-san~♪

 If there's anything else you'd like, please let me know.
 Ahh, but I can't really buy anything too expensive…
 {% endbubble %}